afpineda/CSVUtils/doc/TCSVTableRecord.md

 end;
 ```

-At writting, this class does not differ from its parent.
+At writing, this class does not differ from its parent.

 ## Properties